Alleviating the Charlotte Public Health Crisis through Housing for All

 Kendrick has worked to advance housing for all since 2017

 When Kendrick was in high school, he had to help his mother find a place that would let their family stay there using their Section 8 voucher.
 It quickly dawned upon him that this was not a happy, let’s go look at all the homes in our mind and see which one best fits our needs process.
 His mother told him that they had a certain amount of time to find a place that would let them use their voucher before they lost it.
-Unfortunatelythey did lose their voucher for that very reason.
+Unfortunately, they did lose their voucher for that very reason.
 Kendrick remembers being upset at everything because he felt it was unfair that they had the money, but still could not have access to housing because of a provider's discriminatory stance on section 8 voucher holders.

-As a State Senator, Kendrick In order to create more triumphant communities and deflate the price of the Charlotte housing market, the City of Charlotte must outpace the building of housing units and the creation of housing options juxtaposed to that of the amount of units we need to house per income level per year.
+Kendrick firmly believes that in order to create more triumphant communities and deflate the price of the Charlotte housing market, the City of Charlotte must outpace the building of housing units and the creation of housing options juxtaposed to that of the amount of units we need to house per income level per year.
 Once activity begins to occur in the market, housing demand will increase.
 This demand can only be driven by a housing market that embraces the ability for housing providers to offer an array of housing options at diverse price points.
 As demand increases and we continue to outpace the construction of housing with different options, the price of housing will begin to consolidate and enter a sustained period of deflation.
 This macroeconomic solution is what I refer to as Housing for All.
 In the end we would have increased the total revenue of our housing market.

 In 2021, Kendrick helped to organize community leaders in support of goal three of the Charlotte Future 2040 Comprehensive Plan - housing for all.
 This plan along with Kendrick's housing for all macroeconomic strategy was adopted by the Charlotte City Council in June 2021.
 Kendrick was a key champion and vital stakeholder of the anti-source of income discrimination policy movement.
 He was recognized by President Biden for working on this policy front to create more affordable housing in Charlotte.
 In 2022, the Charlotte City Council adopted an anti-source of income discrimination policy that mandated any housing provider receiving city dollars to accept all sources of income.